-You do not have to fill in Section 3.3.
-You can use Subsection 3.3 to specifically give a specific item to a specific child, specific grandchild, or other person (like a parent or sibling).
-Examples include vehicles, boats, jewelry, valuables, particular items in your home, real estate other than your home, and other items.
-Section 2 will apply to any items you do not give under Section 3.2 or Section 3.3.
+You do not have to fill in Subsection 3.3.
+You can use Subsection 3.3 to specifically give a specific item or a specific amount of money to a specific child, specific grandchild, or other person (like a parent or sibling).
+Examples include a vehicle, a boat, a piece of jewelry, a valuable item, a particular item in your home, real estate other than your home, a bank account, and other items.
+Section 2 will apply to any items you do not give under Subsection 3.2 or Subsection 3.3.